 However, there is also a difference between pain and fatigue.
-There are medications available that help against joint pain.
+There is no medication against chronic fatigue, but there are medications available that may help against pain.
 Your rheumatologist can help you obtain these medications.
-Effective control of pain helps to sleep and function better, to move more and generally, to feel better.
-Therefore, a reduction of pain can also reduce fatigue.

-Also, aids can help against the pain; e.g., a rollator, Nordic walking poles, good footwear, an electric bicycle, or a brace (a device that supports the wrist or knee).
+Also, physical therapy and aids can help against the pain; for instance, a rollator, Nordic walking poles, good footwear, an electric bicycle, or a brace (a device that supports the wrist or knee).
 Occupational therapists in particular can help advise you about aids.
 A rheumatologist and general practitioner can help with a good referral.